FraunhoferIVV/fastiot/docs/source/tutorials/part_3_config_management/02_deployment.rst

 - name: A meaningful name for the deployment.
 - services: Dictionary of FastIoT Services (:class:`fastiot.cli.model.deployment.ServiceConfig`) within *and* from other projects.
-- infrastructure-services: Dictionary with external services defined in :mod:`fastiot.cli.common.infrastructure_services` or created by yourself (s. :ref:`tut-own_infrastructure_services`)
+- infrastructure-services: Dictionary with external services defined in :mod:`fastiot.cli.common.infrastructure_services` or created by yourself (s. :ref:`tut-custom_infrastructure_services`)
-- docker_registry: Specify a docker registry to be used as base for the project
+- docker-registry: Specify a docker registry to be used as base for the project
 - tag: Specify a docker registry tag; per default "latest"
+- config-dir: Specify a configuration directory which is mounted inside the service at '/etc/fastiot'.
+See also :envvar:`FASTIOT_CONFIG_DIR`
 - deployment-target: A configuration based on :class:`fastiot.cli.model.deployment.DeploymentTargetSetup` for easy rollout of the project using Ansible.